drausin/libri-experiments/experiments/exp01/README.md

 contention between the pods on the same host, but that seems insufficient to explain the difference in the results from trial 26.

-In trial 28, we reverted back to 4x `n1-highmem-2` nodes and the original, non-"optimized" RocksDB configuration from trial 23.
+In trial 28, we reverted back to 4x `n1-highmem-2` nodes and the previous RocksDB configuration from trial 23.
 These latencies were the best so far for 1024K UDP, though Put p95 still spiked up to 2000ms for a few minutes about 30 mins into the experiment.

 In trial 29, we decided to take one more stab ([commit](https://github.com/drausin/libri/commit/f0f2b1ee60ba86a2621117c847c6b19327724175))